xuerik/engmentor101/_posts/blog/2014-12-15-How-To-Create-A-Website-With-GitHub.markdown

 ---
 layout: post
-title: "How to create a website with GitHub"
+title: "How To Create A Website With GitHub"
 date: 2014-12-15 23:46:00
 author: Erik Xu
 categories: